zephyrproject-rtos/zephyr/doc/contribute/index.rst

    uncrustify --replace --no-backup -l C -c $ZEPHYR_BASE/.uncrustify.cfg my_source_file.c
    # On Windows
    uncrustify --replace --no-backup -l C -c %ZEPHYR_BASE%\.uncrustify.cfg my_source_file.c

+But note that you should not use uncrustify to reformat existing Zephyr code, or to modify files in which you only introduce a small fix.
+This would create a lot of unwelcome extra changed lines.

 On Linux systems, you can install uncrustify with